 My Indian is a fascinating account of a real historical event that occurred in 1822.
 Told by Mi'sel Joe and Sheila O'Neill from the perspective of Sylvester Joe, My Indian reclaims the story from European authors.
 The title is a reference to Cormack's way of addressing Sylvester Joe whom he considered to be "My Indian".
 In the novel, Sylvester frequently returns the favour by referring to Cormack as " nei'n Aqalasie'w" or "My White Man".
 Cormack's use of the phrase "My Indian" was insulting to Sylvester, as no one owns another person.

-The first part of the novel tells of Suliewey's life before he meets William Cormack, while the second part, titled Sylvester's Tale tells about their journey across Taqamkuk.
+The first part of the novel tells of Suliewey's life before he meets William Cormack, while the second part, titled Sylvester's Tale tells about his journey with Cormack across Taqamkuk.
 This journey was undertaken by Cormack to make contact with the Beothuk.
 The Beothuk were Algonkian speaking hunter-gatherers who began to avoid contact with the Europeans when they settled in Newfoundland in 1600's.
 As more Europeans settled in Newfoundland, the Beothuk became increasingly isolated and it became more difficult to access their traditional fishing and hunting grounds.
 This led them into conflict with the Europeans and they were often murdered in retaliation.
 By the beginning of the 1800's, there was only a small population of Beothuk remaining and the last Beothuk, Shanawdithit died in St. John's, Newfoundland in 1829.

 In reclaiming the story of Suliewey and his journey with William Cormack, Mi'sel Joe is able to portray the differences between Indigenous and European cultures and their way of thinking about the land and their relationship to other peoples.This is best highlighted in Sulieway's explanation to Cormack about how the Mi'kmaq view the land and everything in it.
 In response to Cormack's question about whether or not his people have a Bible, Suliewey tells him they are walking on his Bible.